The United Church of Clinton Scroll Down the page to see July 5th bulletin

 DOXOLOGY (Use whatever words are comfortable for you)

 Praise God from whom all blessings flow; praise God all creatures here below; praise God above ye heavenly host.
-Creator, Christ, and Holy Ghost (Father, Son, and Holy Ghost).
-Amen
+Creator, Christ, and Holy Ghost (Creator, Christ, and Spirit One/Father, Son, and Holy Ghost).
+Amen.

 BENEDICTION